Pirates vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates are favored for the first time in a while, as they have not been the favorite in their last 10 games.
+- The Pirates have played as the underdog in nine of their past 10 games and have gone 1-8 in those contests.

-- In their last 10 games with a total, the Pirates and their opponents have combined to hit the over six times.
+- When it comes to the total, the Pirates and their opponents are 6-4-0 in their last 10 games.

-- In their last game with a spread, the Pirates covered the spread.
+- The Pirates' previous 10 games have not had a runline posted by oddsmakers.
+The average over/under set by oddsmakers in Pittsburgh's past three games has been 9.2, a span during which the Pirates and their opponents have hit the over every time.

 Pirates Betting Records & Stats